-July 7, 2001 Xepon (Sepone), Laos – On June 25, I arrived in Hong Kong to meet the Bang Productions, Ltd. video team who are producing a TV series for The Discovery Channel first entitled, Asian Enigmas, and later changed to Modern Mysteries of Asia.
-Our goal was to fly to Hanoi, Vietnam and Vientiane, Laos and then travel by road to Savannakhet and Xepon, working our way towards the Laos and Vietnam border and a remote village called Vilaburi where wild “forest men and females” with human faces and large, hairy bodies have been reported.
+July 7, 2001 Xepon (Sepone), Laos – On June 25, 2001, I arrived in Hong Kong to meet the Bang Productions, Ltd. video team who were producing a TV series for The Discovery Channel first entitled, Asian Enigmas, and later changed to Modern Mysteries of Asia.
+Our goal was to fly to Hanoi, Vietnam, and Vientiane, Laos.
+We then traveled by road to Savannakhet and Xepon, working our way towards the Laos and Vietnam border and a remote village called Vilaburi where very tall, wild “forest men and females” with human faces and large, hairy bodies had been reported.

-In Xepon, we met Tom Roberts from Red Bank, Queensland, Australia who is currently based there as an Expolosive Ordnance Demolition expert to clear away unexploded weapons (UXO) dropped during the1960s-1970s Vietnam war.
+In Xepon, we met Tom Roberts from Red Bank, Queensland, Australia, who is currently based there as an Explosive Ordnance Demolition expert to clear away unexploded bombs (UXO) dropped during the1960s-1970s Vietnam war.
 We traveled in a Russian truck on Route 9 in Laos that had bombs and shells dropped on it 24 hours a day for nearly eleven years.
-He told me he had worked with the Australian Air Force during the war to load ammunition and explosives and was now back for the high fees he was paid to clear out unexploded bombs so mining operations could safely expand.
+Tom told me he had worked with the Australian Air Force during the Vietnam war to load ammunition and explosives and ironically in 2001 was back for the high fees he was paid to clear out unexploded bombs so mining operations could safely expand.

-AS WE DROVE ON THIS ROAD FROM XEPON TO VILABURI, WE SAW BOMB CASINGS BEING USED TO SUPPORT HUTS AND SOME OF THE OPEN CLAM SHELLS AND YOU HAVE THE SENSE THAT THERE ARE BOMBS ALL OVER THE PLACE ON EITHER SIDE OF THE ROAD.
+LMH: AS WE DROVE ON THIS ROAD FROM XEPON TO VILABURI IN LAOS, WE SAW BOMB CASINGS BEING USED TO SUPPORT HUTS AND SOME OF THE OPEN CLAM SHELLS.
+I HAD THE SENSE THAT THERE ARE BOMBS ALL OVER THE PLACE ON EITHER SIDE OF THE ROAD.
 WHAT ARE THE CHANCES THAT THOSE COULD SUDDENLY GO OFF IN THOSE VILLAGES?

 Well, weapons when they are sort of sitting in the ground – you’ve got heat and cold and contraction.
 They move around in the ground.
 As they get older and older and older, the explosive tends to deteriorate.
 Sooner or later, you get little cracks.
 When you get cracks in explosives, you start to get crystallization and at any given moment, that crystallization might move and create a little spark that sets off the detonation.
 It’s purely that it can happen at any time.
 Or it could not happen at all.
 They could lie there for 100 years and nothing would happen.
 But they might go off tomorrow.
 You just don’t know.